 This includes proposals ranging from a site redevelopment to the removal of a single tree or excavation required to installing underground services.
-Temporary ‘works’ such as the installation of temporary signs or fencing also require works approval from the NCA.
-It is also important to note that the PALM Act does not require the NCA to approve internal works or purely maintenance works.
+Temporary ‘works’ such as the installation of temporary signs or fencing also require ‘Works Approval’ from the NCA.

 - construction of new buildings

-- alterations to the external of an existing building
+- alterations to the exterior of an existing building

 - removal of a dead or dangerous tree

-- excavation for telecommunications installation (just hauling through existing conduits does not require works approval)
+- excavation for telecommunications installation (just hauling through existing conduits alone does not require works approval)

 - installation of a sign

 - installation of solar panels